Compliance with MEES

 Tudor Edward are here to take the sting out of these requirements.

-Once you know where you are, you can understand what you need to do.
+Once you know where you are starting from, you can understand what the destination will involve.
 We have a range of services to understand your plans for the property, what the occupiers need now and in the future, and how through smart practice and sensible investment we can achieve compliance with MEES now and beyond.

 We can help